webgpu/webgpufundamentals/webgpu/lessons/webgpu-multisampling.md

 ## What about inside a triangle?

+Multisampling generally only helps the edges of triangles.
+Since it's only calling the fragment shader once, when all sample positions are inside the triangle we just get the same result of the fragment shader written to all samples, which means the result will be no different than if we were not multisampling.

+In the example above, since we were drawing solid red, there's clearly nothing wrong.
-Multisampling only handles the edges of triangles so what about when we're drawing with a texture, there may be contrasty colors next to each other inside the triangle.
-Don't we want anti-aliasing there too?
+What about when we're sampling from with a texture, there may be contrasty colors next to each other inside the triangle.
+Don't we want each sample's color to come from a different place in the texture?

 Inside the triangle we use [mipmaps and filtering](webgpu-textures.html) to pick the appropriate color so anti-aliasing may be less important inside a triangle.
-On the other hand, this can also be a problem with certain rendering techniques which is why there are other solutions to anti-aliasing.
+On the other hand, this can also be a problem with certain rendering techniques which is why there are other solutions to anti-aliasing and also possibly why you can use `@interpolate(..., sample)` if you want to do per sample processing.

 ## Multisampling is not the only solution for anti-aliasing.